 If you find yourself drinking more than ten standard drinks per week, you’re not alone.
 More than 30 percent of Canadian women exceed these guidelines.
-Late last year, Canada’s chief public health officer Dr. Theresa Tam sounded the alarm on Canadian women’s relationship with alcohol, largely due to some troubling statistics.
+In 2018, Canada’s chief public health officer Dr. Theresa Tam sounded the alarm on Canadian women’s relationship with alcohol, largely due to some troubling statistics.
 Between 2006 and 2017, the rate of women who died from conditions related to alcohol consumption increased by 26 percent (for men, the rate increased by only five percent over the same period).

 Paradis knows many are unaware of the risks associated with drinking or that it’s linked to numerous diseases and chronic conditions, including breast cancer, colon cancer, cirrhosis of the liver, hypertension and diabetes.
 While participating in Dry January might not negate holiday-related binge-drinking, it could help make you more aware of the role alcohol plays in your life.

 But Paradis is slightly critical of events like Dry January because they put too much focus on the individual.
 “In fact, we do know the way alcohol is made available in Canada is definitely part of the problem and explains why it might be difficult for us to spend a whole month without alcohol,” she says.
 “It’s not so much that we’re dependent, but the fact that alcohol is available everywhere in Canada, marketed aggressively and available at very cheap prices,” she continues.